didinele/website/src/content/blog/2024/10/huffman-coding.md

-Converting from our `int count[256]` to a `TreeNodeList`, once again, is trivial assuming we counted the number of unique characters from the get-go, so I'll be omitting the code for it, but it can be found [here](https://github.com/didinele/huffman-c/blob/main/src/tree.c#L47-L79)
+Converting from our `int count[256]` to a `TreeNodeList`, once again, is trivial assuming we counted the number of unique characters from the get-go, so I'll be omitting the code for it, but it can be found [here](https://github.com/didinele/huffman-c/blob/8df2bd97274f95dc54bde1be3c002ee90d9a7505/src/tree.c#L47-L79).

 Great, so now we have an array of nodes, we just have to arrange them into our tree.
 The algorithm is super simple:

-1. Sort our nodes array by theier "weights" (e.g. how many times the character showed up)
+1. Sort our nodes array by their "weights" (e.g. how many times the character showed up)
-2. Create a new node, where `node->left` is the node with the lowest weight and `node->right` is the node with the 2nd lowest weight.
+2. Create a new node, where `node->left` is the node with the lowest weight and `node->right` is the node with the 2nd lowest weight, it takes the place of its now-children in our list.
 3. If the length of our list is now 1, return its only element (our completed tree), otherwise return to step 1.

-Obviously, this is not the best for performance when implemented literally this way, which is what I did.
-I implemented this as a recursive function that begins by calling `qsort()` right at the start, but it was the most naive and intuitive way of doing it.
+Obviously, this is not the best for performance when implemented literally this way.
+Calling `qsort` every single time is rather terrible, but I just wanted to get things to work.

-Interestingly, even with this easy approach I took with poor time complexity, I spent by _far_ the most time on this function.
+Interestingly, even with this naive approach with poor time complexity, I spent by _far_ the most time on this function.
 I had it working fairly fast, but running `leaks -atExit -- ./src/huffman-c` would constantly yell at me about unfreed memory, uh-oh.

 This was definitely _the_ moment I missed C++ the most.
 This sucked a ton more than all the nice STL data structures I was missing, smart pointers would've made this an infinitely quicker job.
-Rust would've also made this a lot nicer to implement.
+Rust would've also made this a lot nicer to with its ownership rules (or how much easier it is to just copy data semantically speaking).

-As I was hunting down the leaks, I ran into other problems, like accidentally copying pointers to the same heap-allocated `TreeNode` throughout my tree.
+As I was hunting down the leaks, I ran into other problems, like accidentally copying pointers to the same heap-allocated `TreeNode` and re-using them, leading to really confusing bugs.
 Ultimately, I gave up on any sensible behavior and decided to just literally _always_ copy my data.
 Bit more debugging with `leaks` later, and we landed on this (very not clean)
 implementation: